Dante Acosta is a community leader and successful businessman serving in the State Assembly to bring common sense solutions to Sacramento.

-Born and raised in Southern California, Dante lost his father when he was just 11 years old.
+Born and raised in our community, Dante lost his father when he was just 11 years old.
 Shortly after his death, Dante’s mother started a family clothing boutique to support the family, instilling a strong work ethic and the spirit of volunteerism in Dante and his siblings.

 Dante worked during high school and college, in auto parts shops and car dealerships, eventually rising to General Sales Manager of a San Fernando Valley Chevrolet dealership.
 His success led him to a career in finance with senior leadership positions at Wells Fargo, Prudential Financial, and ING.